Augmenting automotive10 October 2017 | Andrew Williams

 Guiding OEMs to greater accuracy

-Elsewhere, Michigan-based Laser Guide Systems has developed AR technology that uses projected lights to error-proof and streamline manufacturing and assembly processes in a number of industries.
+Elsewhere, Michigan-based Light Guide Systems has developed AR technology that uses projected lights to error-proof and streamline manufacturing and assembly processes in a number of industries.
 Indeed, Paul Ryznar, founder and CEO of the company, says that the automotive industry forms its largest customer base, with about 200 installations so far and projects currently underway with six global OEMs and eight tier-one suppliers.

 The LGS product employs a digital projection technology which overlays a virtual operating ‘canvas’ onto the work surface.
 It features a combination of visual and audio cues and specialised tools that work together with in situ equipment such as machine-vision cameras and torque wrenches.

 “The automotive factory of the future will be fully AR-enabled, with many day-to-day operations being carried out through AR as the key user interface” – Michael Miller, DAQRI

 “Automakers are finding the technology particularly valuable to simplify the increasingly variable production processes required by today’s flexible manufacturing requirements,” he says.
 “Essentially, AR technology makes complex processes simple by placing the right information in the right place at the right time, and can be used to dramatically improve processes for automotive manufacturers.”

 In Ryznar’s view, AR technology is “particularly useful” in the automotive industry because vehicle-makers and suppliers “manage a great deal of product variation within short cycle times, often building parts for multiple vehicles on the same line”.
 In addition to ensuring that the correct parts are put together in the right way and in the right order, another benefit is that AR guidance systems can be portable and used in combination with the equipment already on the shopfloor.